mikebobadilla/cs433/README.md

 ./vmgr addresses.txt

-Your program will read in the file addresses.txt,which contains 1,000 logical addresses ranging from 0 to 65535.
+Your program will read in the file addresses.txt, which contains 1,000 logical addresses ranging from 0 to 65535.
 Your program is to translate each logical address to a physical address and determine the contents of the signed byte stored at the correct physical address.
 (Recall that in the C language, the char data type occupies a byte of storage, so we suggest using char values.)
 Your program is to output the following values:

 1. The logical address being translated (the integer value being read from addresses.txt).
 2. The corresponding physical address (what your program translates the logical address to).
 3. The signed byte value stored at the translated physical address.

 We also provide the file correct.txt, which contains the correct output values for the file addresses.txt.
 You should use this file to determine if your program is correctly translating logical to physical addresses.

-Statistics
+##### Statistics
 After completion, your program is to report the following statistics:

 1. Page-fault rate—The percentage of address references that resulted in page faults.